wolfmanjm/RISC-V-RP2350-baremetal/README.md

 This does not use any c code or the pico-sdk, although most of the registers accesses are gleaned from looking at how the pico-sdk accesses low level H/W.

-The code is in the src directory, one header is in the top level directory (the interrupt numbers).
+The library code is in the libsrc directory, althoug a couple of headers are in the top level directory(the interrupt numbers and fonts).

+The appcode is in appsrc and you name the app you want to build on the commandline eg `rake target=testmain`

 The build is done using Rake and by looking at the Rakefile you can see how to build the stuff, if Rake is not your thing.